Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 The following steps must be performed to meet the Nessus Scan requirement (if the Nessus Scan data is included in TVM, skip to Step 3):

 1. If the system receives a monthly predictive Nessus vulnerability scan from CSOC and the IP addresses that make up the system are all Windows based then please provide the IP Ranges to the ISRM at vaoisisrmrmf@va.gov, so the applicable Nessus data can be provided in TVM within RiskVision, then proceed to Step 3.
   a) If the system receives a monthly predictive Nessus vulnerability scan from CSOC, and the IP addresses that make up the system are not all Windows based, then proceed step 2, as all necessary Operating System information will not be captured in the predictive scans from CSOC that are filtered into TVM.
   b) If the IP addresses that make up a system are outside of the VA network (Managed Services) and/or the system does not currently receive a monthly predictive Nessus vulnerability scan from CSOC, then proceed to Step 2.

 2. System Owner or delegate can request a Nessus scan using this link.
 Once the request is completed, ISRM will work with CSOC to determine if a separate supplemental vulnerability scan shall be conducted or authentication information for the non-Windows devices be added to the existing monthly predictive scan.
 If a separate supplemental scan is decided on by ISRM/CSOC, upload the results to the Documents tab within RiskVision when results are sent to you or if its decided that the authentication information can be added for the non-Windows devices to the monthly predictive scans conducted by CSOC then please provide the IP Ranges to vaoisisrmrmf@va.gov, so the applicable Nessus data can be provided in TVM within RiskVision.
   a) Note:  CSOC must conduct an independent Nessus Scan for all VA owned systems and Managed Services.
 CSOC has visibility into Enterprise Operations (EO) systems and has the ability to perform Nessus scans in coordination with system personnel if needed.
 External systems / Managed Services must have a recent CSOC Nessus scan conducted either via remote connection or by utilizing CSOC staff on-site to perform scans, when necessary.

 3. Once the system's Nessus Scan data is accurately shown in TVM within RiskVision, System Owner or delegate follows these steps:
-a) Browse to Information Central Analytics and Metrics Platforms (ICAMP) and use the Remediation Effort Entry Form (REEF) to document your manual remediation effort.
+  (a) Browse to Information Central Analytics and Metrics Platforms (ICAMP) and use the Remediation Effort Entry Form (REEF) to document your manual remediation effort.
 For each deficiency identified from the scan, the System Owner or delegate creates a response within REEF for mitigating the deficiencies and / or provides evidence that the deficiencies have been mitigated.
 Also, include the scheduled completion date and status of each deficiency within REEF.
-b) Once all manual remediation has been documented within REEF, run this report https://spsites.cdw.va.gov/sites/FODW_PVT/Progress%20Reports/Progress_ReportbyRegion_Chart.rdl within ICAMP.
+  (b) Once all manual remediation has been documented within REEF, run this report https://spsites.cdw.va.gov/sites/FODW_PVT/Progress%20Reports/Progress_ReportbyRegion_Chart.rdl within ICAMP.
-c) Export the report by going to the upper left side of the screen select the Actions Menu.
+  (c) Export the report by going to the upper left side of the screen select the Actions Menu.
 Choose Export and select Excel.
 Save the file.
-d)  System Owner or delegate then uploads the report from step 3 above to the Documents tab within RiskVision.
+  (d)  System Owner or delegate then uploads the report from step 3 above to the Documents tab within RiskVision.
 Mitigation information can also be provided in the Vulnerabilities tab within RiskVision.
-e) Within the uploaded mitigation strategy, each system should conduct an analysis on the results of the vulnerability scans to determine and document those findings that are false positives, not applicable to the system, or otherwise mitigated.
+  (e) Within the uploaded mitigation strategy, each system should conduct an analysis on the results of the vulnerability scans to determine and document those findings that are false positives, not applicable to the system, or otherwise mitigated.
 Additionally, findings that must be remediated through or from the vendor should also be documented as part of this analysis.

 Note:  If Nessus Scan data is not currently provided in TVM for the system and instead raw Nessus Scan results exist from CSOC, the System Owner or delegate shall upload the actual Nessus Scan results to the Documents tab in RiskVision; along with a mitigation strategy for each finding.
 Also, within ICAMP, if the ISO/System Owner does not have an option to pull a report for their FISMA reportable system, then contact the VA GRC Service Desk to provide the IP address range of the system authorization boundary to add it to ICAMP to pull the report.

 4. System Owner or delegate creates one finding and a response in the Findings tab within RiskVision for the Nessus scan to serve as a reminder to resolve the deficiencies.

 Note: A follow-up Nessus scan may be requested by OIS to ensure deficiencies have been mitigated and new deficiencies do not exist as part of the ongoing authorization process.

-Continuous Monitoring Requirement : CSOC conducts predictive Nessus vulnerability scans on a monthly basis.
+__*Continuous Monitoring Requirement :*__ CSOC conducts predictive Nessus vulnerability scans on a monthly basis.
 A supplemental scan is required for A&A purposes when requested by OIS, CSOC, and/or when new vulnerabilities potentially affecting the system/applications are identified and reported.
 To maintain the authorization decision, the system must meet this continuous monitoring requirement.

-#### 4.3.1.1 Database Scan
+#### 4.3.1.1 TT1b: Database Scan
 Both HQ and EO systems must request a database scan if the project hosts a database to store and process information.
 A database scan must be conducted at least on an annual basis.
 In order to maintain the authorization decision for the system, any findings must be remediated within the approved timelines for the severity of the findings, and a POA&M must be created in RiskVision to keep track of the remediation effort.
 Database scans can be requested by visiting this link.
 The database scanning team can also be reached at VANSOCDBScans@va.gov for more information.
 If a database scan is not applicable, upload a word document to the Documents tab within RiskVision explaining why a database scan is not applicable.

-### 4.3.2 Quality Code Review
+### 4.3.2 TT2: Quality Code Review (QCR)

 Quality code reviews of custom developed VA applications using the approved VA static code analysis tool should be conducted to identify code quality issues within VA application Applications written in languages that are not supported, such as MUMPS, shall be targeted for manual review of testing with other applicable tools; notify the VA Software Assurance (SwA) Program Office if this is the case at: OISSwASupportGroup@va.gov.
 If a Quality Code Review is not applicable, upload a word document to the Documents tab within RiskVision explaining why a Quality Code Review is not applicable.

 For detailed instructions on the code reviews process, reference the VA Quality Code Review SOP and guidance materials, which are posted on the VA SwA Program Office Resource Site.
 An overview of the quality code review instructions are provided below.
-Verification & Validation (V&V) Quality Code Reviews V&V quality code reviews are conducted during the development or maintenance of a VA application by the VA Application Development team.
+Verification & Validation (V&V) Quality Code Reviews

+V&V quality code reviews are conducted during the development or maintenance of a VA application by the VA Application Development team.
 Close cooperation between OIS and the Office of Information Technology (OIT), including supporting contractors, is critical to achieving quality code review objectives and increasing the level of confidence that software developed for use at the VA robust and maintainable.
 The goals of performing quality code reviews includes making sure that unpredictable behavior due to poor code quality is minimized and that V&Vs performed by VA software developers are done correctly and consistently, according to minimum standards prescribed by the VA.

 The following steps must be performed to meet the V&V quality code review requirement:

-1.VA Application Developers open a NSD ticket [(855) NSD-HELP] to request VA static code analysis tools in order to perform scans according to the procedures in the VA Quality Code Review SOP and guidance materials.
+1. VA Application Developers open a NSD ticket [(855) NSD-HELP] to request VA static code analysis tools in order to perform scans according to the procedures in the VA Quality Code Review SOP and guidance materials.
-2.VA Application Developers scan their own application source code.
+2. VA Application Developers scan their own application source code.
-3.VA Application Developers open a NSD ticket [(855) NSD-HELP] to request validation of a final V&V quality code review.
+3. VA Application Developers open a NSD ticket [(855) NSD-HELP] to request validation of a final V&V quality code review.
-4.VA Application Developers deliver the scan results to the VA SwA Program Office at: OISSwASupportGroup@va.gov for review, work with the VA SwA Program Office to schedule the validation, and coordinate with them to resolve any issues identified during validation. a)The scan results are reviewed to ensure that minimum VA standards have been met.
+4. VA Application Developers deliver the scan results to the VA SwA Program Office at: OISSwASupportGroup@va.gov for review, work with the VA SwA Program Office to schedule the validation, and coordinate with them to resolve any issues identified during validation. a)The scan results are reviewed to ensure that minimum VA standards have been met.
 The VA SwA Program Office determines whether additional analysis is needed, and works with the VA Application Developers to ensure that they understand how to meet the standards required.
-5.System Owner or delegate uploads full test results to the Documents tab in RiskVision.
+5. System Owner or delegate uploads full test results to the Documents tab in RiskVision.
-6.For each deficiency identified from the V&V quality code review, System Owner or delegate creates a response for mitigating the deficiencies and/or provides evidence that the deficiencies have been mitigated.
+6. For each deficiency identified from the V&V quality code review, System Owner or delegate creates a response for mitigating the deficiencies and/or provides evidence that the deficiencies have been mitigated.
 Also, include the scheduled completion date and status of each deficiency.
 Information should be provided in Excel or Word format; refer to the OIS preferred template located on the OIS Portal at A&A Home Documents.
 System Owner or delegate uploads the aforementioned document to the Documents tab in RiskVision.
-7.System Owner or delegate creates one finding and a response in the Findings tab within RiskVision for the V&V quality code review to serve as a reminder to resolve the deficiencies.
+7. System Owner or delegate creates one finding and a response in the Findings tab within RiskVision for the V&V quality code review to serve as a reminder to resolve the deficiencies.
 Note:  See also the SwA Blog for future related A&A requirement announcements.

-Continuous Monitoring Requirement : A V&V Quality Code Review is required annually once the application is in sustainment OR upon discovery that the application has already been deployed to production and has not gone through the process, e.g. older applications in sustainment OR upon every major release OR when requested by OIS and/or CSOC.
+__*Continuous Monitoring Requirement :*__ A V&V Quality Code Review is required annually once the application is in sustainment OR upon discovery that the application has already been deployed to production and has not gone through the process, e.g. older applications in sustainment OR upon every major release OR when requested by OIS and/or CSOC.

-### 4.3.3 Secure Code Review
+### 4.3.3 TT3: Secure Code Review (SCR)
 Secure code reviews of custom developed VA applications using the approved VA static code analysis tool should be conducted to identify vulnerabilities, coding, and design flaws within VA applications.
 Applications written in languages that are not supported, such as MUMPS, shall be targeted for manual review of testing with other applicable tools; notify the VA Software Assurance (SwA) Program Office if this is the case at: OISSwASupportGroup@va.gov.
 If a Secure Code Review is not applicable, upload a word document to the Documents tab within RiskVision explaining why a Secure Code Review is not applicable.

 For detailed instructions on the code reviews process, reference the VA Secure Code Review SOP and guidance materials, which are posted on the VA SwA Program Office Resource Site.
 An overview of the secure code review instructions are provided below.